-In 2013, the members of the Board were C. Michael Jacobi, John A. Cosentino, Jr., James E. Service, Amir P. Rosenthal, Ronald C. Whitaker, Phillip C. Widman and Michael O. Fifer.
-James E. Service, a Company Director since 1992, has announced his intention to retire and will not stand for reelection at the 2014 Annual Meeting of Stockholders.
+In May 2014, following the 2014 Annual Meeting of Stockholders, the members of the Board were C. Michael Jacobi, John A. Cosentino, Jr., Amir P. Rosenthal, Ronald C. Whitaker, Phillip C. Widman and Michael O. Fifer.
+In November 2014, the Board appointed Terrence G. O'Connor as a Director.

-The Board of Directors held six meetings during 2013.
-Each Director attended at least 75% of the meetings of the Board and of the Committees on which they served during their 2013 tenure.
-In addition, all members of the Company's Board attended the 2013 Annual Meeting of Stockholders.
-John A. Cosentino, Jr. and James E. Service attended the Annual Meeting telephonically with the prior permission of the Chairman.
+The Board of Directors held four meetings during 2014.
+Each Director attended at least 75% of the meetings of the Board and of the Committees on which he served that were held during his 2014 tenure.
+In addition, all members of the Board attended the 2014 Annual Meeting of Stockholders.
 It is the policy of the Company that attendance at all meetings of the Board, all Committee meetings, and the Annual Meeting of Stockholders is expected, unless the Director has previously been excused by the Chairman of the Board for good cause.
-Committee memberships and the number of meetings of the full Board and its Committees held during the fiscal year 2013 are set forth in the table below.
+Committee memberships and the number of meetings of the full Board and its Committees held during the fiscal year 2014 are set forth in the table below.
 When feasible and appropriate, it is the practice of the Board to hold its regular Committee meetings in conjunction with the regular meetings of the Board of Directors.